amcolash/WaterIoT/README.md

 # Setting Things Up
 In addition to cloning this repository, there are a few extra steps if you want to have a similar setup.

+This project supports both digital and analog outputs.
+An analog output will give better readings, but requires you to have an ADC for conversion to digital output.
+I used an MPC3002.
+The analog branch will be recieving updates, but the digital branch does have a working server and copy of the python code.

 ## Install Python and Dev Requirements
 `sudo apt get install python-dev python-pip libffi-dev libssl-dev git`